-For the upcoming fiscal year ending October 31, 2023, the District's budget is fairly consistent with the prior fiscal year.
+For the upcoming fiscal year ending October 31, 2024, the District's budget is fairly consistent with the prior fiscal year.
 The normal cost of operation continues to increase for all areas of the economy, and rural water is not exempt from these increases.

-The District opened a Capital Improvements bank account in November, 2022.
-The District intends to transfer money into this account each month as a savings for future District capital projects.
+The District intends to continue to transfer money into its capital improvements and depreciation bank account each month as a savings for future District capital projects.